 B/C instruments also lend themselves well to the styles of ornamentation used in Irish traditional music.

-If you already play the melodeon, anglo concertina, or even the harmonica, and are looking to transition to the button accordion, then you’ll probably find C#/D tuning easier to start with.
+If you already play the melodeon, anglo concertina, or even the harmonica however, and are looking to transition to the button accordion, then you’ll probably find C#/D tuning easier to start with.
 The fingering and bellows action are more closely related to these free reed instruments.

 How To Decide?